Keshujangid/Tic-Tac-Toe/README.md

 ## Demo

-You can play the game by [linking to your deployed game] or by running it locally (see Installation section).
+You can play the game by [https://keshujangid.github.io/Tic-Tac-Toe/] or by running it locally (see Installation section).